-Shoulders get tight, that’s a fact.
-Some people suffer from a frozen shoulder while others just naturally lose mobility as the years go by.
-The lack of movement seems to be the easiest way to create future restriction around the joints.
+Shoulder muscles get tight, that’s a fact. for most every human.
+People suffer from frozen shoulder syndrome while it’s pretty much natural to lose mobility as the years go by.
+When you lack of movement in the shoulders, it gets easier to become restricted around the joints.

 The arm of a rider is one of the first things your eyes catch when you watch the rider.
 Arms affect the shoulders and can alter the positioning of the riders’ core.
 A client was rounding her middle, upper back when she rode.
 After a number of exercises, I could see that she was flexing and holding her wrist extremely tight.
 The arms were rarely moving during functional exercises.
 Instead the shoulders were doing all the work.